cheerbotme/pixelart/README.md

 * install the unicorn hd HAT dependencies with `curl https://get.pimoroni.com/unicornhathd | bash`

+## statue CAD

+You can use [this file](https://drive.google.com/drive/folders/1zh0SAelGMK8f4efU505Vg_LhKzLCtKNw) under a CC BY-NC-SA 4.0 license but with the extra restriction that you can only do so within CAD and 3D printed mediums.

 ## join the Discord and help buidl cheerbot

 https://discord.gg/KXzXR7DVqb